EsotericSoftware/kryo/README.md

     });
 ```

-Some serializers provide a `writeHeader` method that can be overridden to write data that is needed in `create`.
+Some serializers provide a `writeHeader` method that can be overridden to write data that is needed in `create` at the right time.

 ```java
 static public class TreeMapSerializer extends MapSerializer<TreeMap> {